Your wellbeing is our top priority and we have in place a range of measures to ensure you stay safe, happy and healthy while at University.

 Students with disabilities

-The Student Disability team are continuing to work remotely and offer in-person appointments as needed.
+The Student Disability team are continuing to work remotely.
 For students with a declared disability, long term mental health condition or a specific learning need, your Reasonable Adjustment Plans and any Disabled Student Allowance (DSA) funded support will still be in place, where eligible.
 If your needs have changed or if you need any additional advice or guidance you can contact the team: firstname.lastname@example.org.

-Chaplains from a range of faith traditions are available to meet with students, either online or in person, whether you want help navigating faith on campus or would simply value a non-judgemental listening ear.
-St Francis Hall, the home of the Multi-Faith Chaplaincy, is open, but we will of course be working hard to keep you safe.
-This means that there will be restrictions on the numbers of visitors allowed in at any one time.
+Chaplains from a range of faith traditions are available to meet with students and provide support remotely, whether you want help navigating faith on campus or would simply value a non-judgemental listening ear.

 Your health: registering with a Doctor